 Deep torpor is currently known to occur only in endotherms that are smaller than 10 kg.
 Nevertheless, the range of body mass from about 2 g in shrews and bats to 10 000 g in marmots and echidnas has profound implications on thermoenergetics.
 A small 2 g heterotherm will have much higher heat loss and much lower capacity of fat storage than a large 10 000 g heterotherm and consequently should be more energetically challenged.
 It is therefore important that small heterotherms enhance energy savings during torpor if they are to survive periods of limited energy supply.
 Hibernators and daily heterotherms appear to have different approaches to overcome size-dependent energy challenges.

-In daily heterotherms, the minimum body temperature that is metabolically defended during torpor is a function of body mass (Figure 4).
-Small daily heterotherms (< 10 g; e.g. shrews, hummingbirds) commonly have minimum body temperatures that are around or below 15°C, whereas large daily heterotherms ( $\sim 1000$ g; e.g. quolls) commonly have minimum body temperatures around 25°C (Figure 4a).
-The greater reduction in body temperatures should enhance energy savings in the small species because their lower body temperatures will further reduce the metabolic rate during torpor via temperature effects (Figures 1, 2).
+See also: Ecological Consequences of Body Size below 15°C, whereas large daily heterotherms (approximately 1000 g; e.g. quolls) commonly have minimum body temperatures around 25°C. The greater reduction in body temperatures will enhance energy savings in the small species because their lower body temperatures will further reduce the metabolic rate during torpor via temperature effects (Figure 1 and Figure 2).
 Moreover, the low minimum body temperature during torpor will lower the likelihood of reaching the body temperature set point and requiring thermoregulation during torpor.
-As predicted from the relationship of body temperature and body mass (Figure 4a), the reduction of metabolism during daily torpor in comparison to BMR is also a function of body mass (Figure 4b).
-On average, species weighing around 50-100 g (e.g. mice, mulgara) reduce their metabolic rate during torpor to about 50% of BMR whereas species weighing around 10 g (e.g. mouse opossums, planigales, ningauis) reduce the metabolic rate during torpor to about 10-30% of BMR (Figure 4b), reflecting the greater reduction of body temperature in the smaller species (Figure 4a).
+As predicted from the relationship of body temperature and body mass, the reduction of metabolism during daily torpor in comparison to BMR is also a function of body mass.
+On average, species weighing around 50-100 g (e.g. mice, mulgara) reduce their metabolic rate during torpor to about 50% of BMR whereas species weighing around 10 g (e.g. mouse opossums, planigales and ningauis) reduce the metabolic rate during torpor to about 10-30% of BMR, reflecting the greater reduction of body temperature in the smaller species.